danielabar/meblog/src/markdown/stimulus-copy-to-clipboard.md

 </div>
 ```

-Then update the static `targets` list in the clipboard controller to add `button`.
-I've also updated the comments showing how the button target gets mapped from the DOM to JavaScript:
+Then update the static `targets` list in the clipboard controller to add `button`:

 ```javascript
 import { Controller } from "@hotwired/stimulus"